-Marie Coutin, Head of Asia Region, has 14 years of experience in designing, implementing and managing media programs for the prevention of violence and promotion of human rights in developing and transitioning countries.
+Marie Coutin joined Geneva Call in 2014.
+She has 14 years of experience in designing, implementing and managing media programs for the prevention of violence and promotion of human rights in developing and transitioning countries.
 Her background covers both non-governmental and international organizations in Central and West Africa and the Middle East.
 She has been trained as a radio journalist in the UK and in France where she is from.

 Alessio di Sanzio joined Geneva Call in 2007 as Communication Officer and Events Coordinator.
 After studying banking, he completed a Master’s degree in Theology and Philosophy, and a PhD in Anthropology.
 He has worked as a consultant and senior project manager in the public sector (Swiss Government and several Cantons) and in the private sector in banking, human resources, fundraising, teaching, technology, marketing and communication.
 He currently combines the roles of IT and Facility management.

-Ezequiel Heffes joined Geneva Call as a Thematic Legal Adviser in February 2017.
+Ezequiel Heffes joined Geneva Call in 2017.
 He holds an LL.M. in International Humanitarian Law and Human Rights from the Geneva Academy of IHL and HR, and a law degree from the University of Buenos Aires School of Law.
 Prior to joining Geneva Call, Ezequiel worked as a field and protection delegate and as head of office for the ICRC in Colombia, Afghanistan and the DRC.
 He participated in different research projects and has published various articles and book chapters on armed non-state actors, including in the International Review of the Red Cross and the Yearbook of International Humanitarian Law.